Special Programs

 Qualified 51 students may cross enroll in Navy Reserve Officers’ Training Corps (and the Marine Corps Option) at Boston University.
 There are 3- and 4-year programs with possible scholarships (full tuition, some books/fees expenses, monthly stipend, but no room and board).
 All classes and drills are held at Boston University.
 Scholarship students incur an active duty service obligation.
 For further information, please contact the Department of Naval Sciences, Boston University, 617-358-0471,burotc@bc.edu.

 ROTC courses display on the academic record but do not count towards the required number of credits for graduation or in the G.P.A.
+Beginning with the class of 2026, 6 credits from ROTC courses can be counted towards credits and G.P.A.

 Undergraduate Faculty Research Fellows Program